 \subsection{Graph Neural Networks Based Models}

-Convolutional neural networks have been successfully applied to many computer vision tasks to extract distinguished image features from the Euclidean space.
-However, convolutional neural methods will present difficulties when processing non-Euclidean data.
-Natural language data consist of vocabularies and phrases with strong relations and they can be better represented with graphs rather than in sequential orders.
-Graph neural network (GNN) is an ideal architecture for natural language processing since it is able to model the strong relations between entities semantically and syntactically.
-Graph convolution networks and graph attention networks are the most commonly adopted GNNs because of their efficiency and simplicity for integration with other neural networks.
-Figure \ref{fig:network} (f) shows the general structure of the graph neural networks based models.
-The models firstly build a relation graph based on the input documents, where nodes can be words, sentences or documents and edges capture the similarity among them.
-At the same time, the input documents are fed into a DNN based model to generate embeddings in different levels.
-The graph neural networks are then built on the top to capture the salient contextual information.
-Table \ref{tab:graph_based_models} represents the current graph neural models for multi-document summarization with details of nodes, edges, edge weights and applied GNN methods.
+CNNs have been successfully applied to many computer vision tasks to extract distinguished image features from the Euclidean space, but struggle when processing non-Euclidean data.
+Natural language data consist of vocabularies and phrases with strong relations which can be better represented with graphs than with sequential orders.
+Graph neural networks (GNNs, Figure \ref{fig:network} (f)) are composed of an ideal architecture for NLP since they can model strong relations between entities semantically and syntactically.
+Graph convolution networks (GCNs) and graph attention networks (GANs) are the most commonly adopted GNNs because of their efficiency and simplicity for integration with other neural networks.
+These models first build a relation graph based on input documents, where nodes can be words, sentences or documents, and edges capture the similarity among them.
+At the same time, input documents are fed into a DNN based model to generate embeddings at different levels.
+The GNNs are then built over the top to capture salient contextual information.
+Table \ref{tab:graph_based_models} describes the current GNN based models used for MDS with details of nodes, edges, edge weights, and applied GNN methods.

-Yasunage et al. \cite{yasunaga2017graph} developed a graph convolution network (GCN) based extractive model to capture the relations between sentences.
-This model first builds a sentence-based graph and then feeds the pre-processed data into a GCN \cite{kipf2017semi} to capture the sentence-wise related features.
+Yasunage et al. \cite{yasunaga2017graph} developed a GCN based extractive model to capture the relations between sentences.
+This model first builds a sentence-based graph and then feeds the pre-processed data into a GCN \cite{kipf2017semi} to capture sentence-wise related features.
 Defined by the model, each sentence is regarded as a node and the relation between each pair of sentences is defined as an edge.
-Inside each document cluster, the sentence relation graph can be generated through cosine similarity graph \cite{erkan2004lexrank}, approximate discourse graph \cite{christensen2013towards} and the proposed personalized discourse graph.
-Both of the sentence relation graph and sentence embeddings extracted by a sentence-level RNN are fed into graph convolution networks to produce the final sentence representation.
+Inside each document cluster, the sentence relation graph can be generated through a cosine similarity graph \cite{erkan2004lexrank}, approximate discourse graph \cite{christensen2013towards}, and the proposed personalized discourse graph.
+Both the sentence relation graph and sentence embeddings extracted by a sentence-level RNN are fed into GCN to produce the final sentence representation.
 With the help of a document-level GRU, the model generates cluster embeddings to fully aggregate features between sentences.